Outburst by angry Wells Fargo shareholder halts annual meeting

 "Wells Fargo has been out of order for years," Marks said.

-Sanger explained that Wells Fargo's board of directors launched an independent investigation that sought to answer these questions about what the board knew.
+Sanger explained that Wells Fargo's board of directors launched an independent investigation that sought to answer questions about what the board knew about the 2 million fake accounts created and 5,300 workers fired as a result.

 Related: Wells Fargo scandal: Where was the board?

-Sanger recessed the meeting for about 10 minutes while the bank tried to restore order.
+Sanger suspended the meeting for about 10 minutes as Marks was removed by security and the bank tried to restore order.

 "Ultimately, he made a physical approach towards our board members.
-I'm sorry we had to do," Sanger said once the meeting resumed.
+I'm sorry we had to do that," Sanger said once the meeting resumed.

 Minutes after the break, decorum was broken again by another angry shareholder who screamed at the board out of turn.